 Minor and nuisance flooding can be expected especially in normally flood prone areas and where flows become blocked by ice or debris.
 Cold, fast flowing water and slippery conditions around water bodies can be very hazardous.
 Residents are reminded to use extreme caution and to keep children away from all watercourses, including ditches and culverts.

 While no shoreline flooding is expected at this time, water levels will be on the rise over the next few days for Rice Lake and Lake Ontario as a result of the high volume of runoff making its way from the surrounding watersheds.

-This Watershed Conditions Statement will be in effect through Friday January 12th, 2018.
-Conservation Authority staff will continue to monitor watershed conditions and provide updates as necessary.
+This Flood Watch for the local watersheds within the Ganaraska region will be in effect through Wednesday, April 18th, 2018.
+Conservation Authority staff will continue to monitor conditions, and provide updates as necessary.
 Should you have any questions or wish to report flooding, please contact the following GRCA staff at 905-885-8173.

 Mike Smith Leslie Benson, P.Eng.

 Flood Operations Officer Flood Forecasting and Warning Coordinator

 High flows, unsafe banks, melting ice or other factors that could be dangerous for recreational users such as anglers, canoeists, hikers, children, pets, etc. Flooding is not expected.